 At the latter two organisations, he was project manager of the Flemish-Dutch Human Language Technology Agency (HLT Agency or TST-Centrale), a repository for digital Dutch language resources.

-From March 2015 onward, Remco van Veenendaal is a Preservation Advisor for the Dutch National Archives (Nationaal Archief) in The Hague – from the digital national language to the digital national memory of the Netherlands.
+From March 2015 onward, Remco van Veenendaal works for the National Archives of the Netherlands (Nationaal Archief) in The Hague – from the digital national language to the digital national memory of the Netherlands.
+He started as Preservation Advisor, and is now Preservation Officer.
 In March 2015 he also initiated Veenentaal.
 Visit his LinkedIn page for more work experience information, of open the CV of Remco van Veenendaal (CV-RvV, in Dutch).